To enhance the care experience through collaborative partnerships with patients, community members, hospital leadership and staff.

 Community partners are a diverse group who enjoy working with others and contributing ideas, while being able to hear and balance different perspectives with compassion & respect.

 If you check the following, please apply to serve on the council:

 Empathetic: You have interest in and show concern for improving the healthcare experience for all patients and their loved ones, beyond your personal experience.

-Able To Participate: You can commit to take part in ongoing virtual focus group feedback and/or attend bi-monthly council meetings.
+Able To Participate: You can attend bi-monthly council meetings.

 Constructively Share Insights: Your approach is positive and you share insight and information about experiences in ways that will benefit others, while listening to and respecting different points of view.

 Collaborative: You are able to communicate and cooperate with individuals whose backgrounds, experiences, and styles may be different than your own.